Bogdan Poprawski

-Bogdan Poprawski (born January 8, 1948 in Chorzów, Poland) is a Polish and Canadian coach, sport activist, businessman, Canadian track and field head coach.
+Bogdan Poprawski (born January 8, 1948, in Chorzów, Poland) is a Polish and Canadian coach, sport activist, businessman, and Canadian track and field head coach.

 Coaching career

-Graduate of the Academy of Physical Education in Poznań (1970), assistant professor at the WSWF/AWF (Academy of Physical Education) in Poznań (1970-1981); Ph.D. in theory of sports (1975).
+Poprwawski is a graduate of the Academy of Physical Education in Poznań (1970), and has been an assistant professor at the WSWF/AWF (Academy of Physical Education) in Poznań (1970-1981).
+He received a Ph.D. in theory of sports (1975).

-Track and Field coach at the AZS (University Sports Association of Poland) in Poznań (1970-81), representing Poland at track and field competitions as Polish National Team member in junior and espoirs categories.
+Track and Field coach at the AZS (University Sports Association of Poland) in Poznań (1970–81), representing Poland at track and field competitions as Polish National Team member in junior and espoirs categories.
 Author of 47 articles and 3 books on morphological criteria in selection for high performance sport, measurement of physical qualities in high performance sport and biomechanics of sport techniques.

 Since 1981 living in Canada.
 Coach at the University of Toronto Canadian Track and Field High Performance Centre (1983-1996) and its manager (1993-1996).
 On many occasions Coach for the Canadian Track and Field teams at the Commonwealth Games (Edinburgh, Scotland 1986; Auckland, New Zealand 1990; Victoria, Canada 1994), World Athletics Championships (Rome, Italy 1987; Tokyo, Japan 1991; Stuttgart, Germany 1993; Athens, Greece 1997), Canadian Olympic Coach at the Summer Olympic Games in Seoul (1988), and in Barcelona (1992).

 Personal coach of several Olympic athletes including Ray Lazdins, discus thrower (1988, 1992), Stephen Feraday, javelin thrower (1988, 1992), and Jason Gervais, discus thrower (2000).
-He retired from his international career as the Head Coach of the Canadian Track and Field Team at the World Championships in Athletics in 1997.
+He retired from his international career as the head coach of the Canadian Track and Field Team at the World Championships in Athletics in 1997.